e-radio-fk/app/Readme.md

-Development is done on WSL/Windows10.
+Development is done in the following manner:
+- VSCode on WSL/Windows10 for programming
+- webpack & npm work on Windows10 - This is because of some inconsistencies with my Node installation on my WSL that rendered my development unbearable.

 We are using some Node plugins such as CSS Less.